A Park to Explore

 Joan of Arc Garden

-Created in 1938 by landscape architect Louis Perron, the garden has its own special style: rectangular in shape and built slightly below ground level, it combines the French classical style with the British-style beds.
-Visitors have an opportunity to admire over 150 species of annuals, bulbs and, especially, perennials.
+Created in 1938 by landscape architect Louis Perron, this garden has a very distinctive style.
+Rectangular in shape and slightly sunken, it combines the formal French style with English-style mixed flowerbeds.
+Visitors can admire 143 species of flowers—annuals, bulbs, and especially perennials—for a total of 21,888 plants.

 Other features, highlighted on the interactive map, are worth a visit: